hhow09/math-chatbot-mern/README.md

 ## Coding Challenge
-Create a bot calculator using socket.io and mongoDB.
+Create a bot calculator using Typescript, socket.io and mongoDB.

 ## Requirements
 1. I can open the app in a browser that contains a command input